Rules of Ultimate

 Steinar's comment (unofficial!): Game advisors

-Certain high-level WFDF tournaments include game advisors, but they are not referees and not USAU observers; they can give rules explanations and their own perspective when asked, but do not make rulings of any kind and cannot move on the field during play.
+Certain high-level WFDF tournaments include game advisors, but they are not referees and not USAU observers; they can give rules explanations and their own perspective when asked, but do not make rulings of any kind and cannot move on the field during play (see B6.3 in the appendix).
 Please do not call them observers.
 USAU observers can make certain active calls and on request make binding rulings on disputes.

 Annotation: Calls by captains